jachappell/jachappell/README.md

 # Quote of the Day
-<p><em>We tend to scoff at the beliefs of the ancients.
-But we can't scoff at them personally, to their faces, and this is what annoys me.</em><br /> -- Jack Handey</p>
+<p><em>I think someone should have had the decency to tell me the luncheon was free.
+To make someone run out with potato salad in his hand, pretending he's throwing up, is not what I call hospitality.</em><br /> -- Jack Handey</p>